NESCLiC/lc-overview-blc/index.md

 ---
 layout: lesson
 root: .  # Is the only page that don't follow the partner /:path/index.html
-permalink:  # Is the only page that don't follow the partner /:path/index.html
 ---

 Library Carpentry aims to teach people working in library- and information-related roles how to automate tasks; create, maintain, and analyze sustainable and reusable data; work effectively with IT and systems colleagues; and better understand the use of software in research.
 Training takes place mainly in face-to-face workshops.
 To learn more about our workshops, see [The Carpentries Handbook](https://docs.carpentries.org/).